- Prospective Students

 International applicants: Please ask your undergraduate institution to include an explanation of the grading system and information about how the transcript should be assessed.
 Transcripts in a language other than English must be accompanied by an English translation.

-Only one letter of recommendation is required.
-It is used as a gauge of your professional achievements and managerial potential.
-We prefer that your letter of recommendation be provided by a direct supervisor.
+Two letters of recommendation are required.
+They are used as a gauge of your professional achievements and managerial and leadership potential.
+We prefer that one of your letters of recommendation be provided by a direct supervisor.
 This person should provide specific observations and examples of your leadership, teamwork, analytical skills and personal qualities.
-Your letter of recommendation must be submitted online.
+Your letters of recommendation must be submitted online.

 Applicants denied admission in any round of the application process must wait until the following academic year to reapply.
-Applicants who are admitted to USC Marshall but are unable to attend for whatever reason will not be deferred to the following academic year.
-You must reapply for admission.
-If you have submitted an application within the past two years, you are required to submit only the following application materials.
+Applicants who are admitted to USC Marshall but are unable to attend will not be deferred to the following academic year.
+You must follow the instructions for re-applicants.

 Dual Degree Applicants